ccpintoiu/data-journey/ETL/CloudRun/README.md

 Make sure to replace the required variables in `config.py` so you can access them safely in `main.py`.

-Once the code is completed build the container from `./ETL/Cloud Run` into a new [Container Repository] (ttps://cloud.google.com/artifact-registry/docs/overview) named `data-processing-service`.
+Once the code is completed build the container from `./ETL/CloudRun` into a new container repository named `data-processing-service`.

 ```
 gcloud builds submit $RUN_PROCESSING_DIR --tag gcr.io/$GCP_PROJECT/data-processing-service